 The day will be planned for: (i) those preparing for eventual retirement; (ii) those already moving into or in retirement; (iii) spouses and family of future and current retirees; (iv) church personnel; (v) helping professionals.
 Through videos, lectures and dialogue there will be opportunities to be resourced for both personal and group ministries within your family, local church and community.
 The topics will focus on gaining an appreciation of the differences between the Old Retirement vs. New Retirement approach to aging.
 (Fragmentation vs. Wholeness; Purposelessness vs. Purposefulness; Fixation vs. Creative Change; Idle Busyness vs. Life Enrichment; Dependency vs. Independence; Self absorption vs. Healthy Self-esteem; Attitude of Criticism vs. Attitude of Mentorship; Alienation vs. Involvement).

 ABOUT THE PRESENTER:

-Dr. Paul Pearce served as the Executive Director of Beulah Garden Homes Society and has just recently retired from this position as of Dec.
-2012.
+Dr. Paul Pearce served as the Executive Director of Beulah Garden Homes Society (BGH) in Vancouver and retired at the end of 2012.
 Beulah Garden Homes provides affordable, independent and assisted-living housing for an older adult (55+) community of 360 people (310 residents, 50 staff) in East Vancouver.
-Beulah Garden Homes Society is an affiliated ministry with the CBWC.
-He has served in a number of ministry capacities across western Canada and in Ontario through the years as an educator, a pastor and a CBWC denominational leader in Calgary, Edmonton, Toronto and Vancouver. http://chat-carey.ca/
+Beulah Garden Homes Society is an affiliated ministry of the CBWC.